How to fix Mac folder with a question mark

 To do that, open your utilities window in the Recovery mode and select Reinstall macOS Big Sur (by default, the OS is set to the one you had previously installed).
 Do not close the lid of your Mac or put it to sleep during the installation.

 After you were forced to erase your startup disk, you might need some of those files back.
-Disk Drill is an excellent file recovery app that you can use to try and restore lost files and data.
+I prefer Disk Drill.
+It is an excellent file recovery app that you can use to restore lost files and data.
 Run the app to locate and restore files.

 Disk Drill